Estimating invasive rodent abundance using removal data and hierarchical models

 \textsuperscript{1} CEFE, Univ Montpellier, CNRS, EPHE, IRD, Montpellier, France

 \texttt{*} Corresponding author: \href{mailto:olivier.gimenez@cefe.cnrs.fr}{\nolinkurl{olivier.gimenez@cefe.cnrs.fr}}

 \hrule

 Invasive rodents pose significant ecological, economic, and public health challenges.
 Robust methods are needed for estimating population abundance to guide effective management.
-Traditional methods such as capture-recapture are often impractical for invasive species due to ethical and logistical constraints.
+Traditional methods such as capture-recapture are often impractical for invasive species due to ethical, legal and logistical constraints.
 Here, I showcase the application of hierarchical multinomial N-mixture models for estimating the abundance of invasive rodents using removal data.
-First, I perform a simulation study which demonstrates minimal bias in abundance estimates across a range of sampling scenarios.
+First, I perform a simulation study which demonstrates minimal bias, as well as good precision and reliable coverage of confidence intervals across a range of sampling scenarios.
+I also illustrate the consequences of violating the population closure assumption, showing how between-occasion dynamics can bias inference.
 Second, I analyze removal data for two invasive rodent species, namely coypus (\emph{Myocastor coypus}) in France and muskrats (\emph{Ondatra zibethicus}) in the Netherlands.
 Using hierarchical multinomial N-mixture models, I examine the effects of temperature on abundance while accounting for imperfect and time-varying capture probabilities.
-I also show how to accommodate spatial variability using random effects, and quantify uncertainty in parameter estimates.
-Overall, I hope to demonstrate the flexibility and utility of hierarchical models in invasive species management.
+I also show how to accommodate spatial variability using random effects, quantify uncertainty in parameter estimates, and account for violations of closure by fitting an open-population model to multi-year data.
+Overall, I hope to demonstrate the flexibility and utility of hierarchical models in invasive species management. \hrule \emph{Keywords}: Invasive species, Multinomial N-mixture, Population size, Statistical ecology